 Installation

-Installation was straightforward.
+Installation was very simple.
 Make sure to remove the stock AM4 cooler brackets.
 Set the Passive cooler upside down on a flat surface.
 Place the motherboard face down on top of the Passive cooler, aligning the cooler holes.
-Apply the felt stickers to the CPU cooler holes, and then using the provided screws, attach the heatsink.
+Apply the felt stickers to the CPU cooler holes and then using the provided screws attach the heatsink.

 Performance

-The following are what I believe to be a great group of real-world representative tests to stress the CPU and integrated Vega GPU and, lastly, the CPU cooler that is attached.
+The following are what I believe to be a great group of real-world representative tests to be able to stress the CPU and integrated Vega GPU and lastly the CPU cooler that is attached.
 Since the Athlon 200ge is impossible to obtain at this time, testing was conducted with a 2400g underclocked to simulate the 35w TDP 2400ge.
-The ambient temperature of the room during testing is 20 C. The testing was conducted with the 2400g underclocked to 3.2 GHz base clock and the Vega GPU left at stock settings.
+The ambient temperature of the room during testing is 20 C. The testing was conducted with the 2400g underclocked to 3.2 Ghz base clock and the Vega GPU left at stock settings.
 A few tests were also conducted with a fan providing low RPM airflow over the cooler.
 During testing, the hottest package temperature is recorded.

 System Idle (after 5 min of Power On)